-European raspberry prefers to grow in open areas, where it can form large stands, an example of which may be studied elsewhere on this website, see Vorsø on my mind: Expanding wilderness.
+European raspberry prefers to grow in open areas, where it can form large stands, an example of which may be studied at Vorsø on my mind: Expanding wilderness.
 It may also grow in forests, but does not thrive as well there.
 In warmer countries, it mainly grows in higher mountains.

 The specific name idaeus refers to its occurrence on Mount Ida, north-western Turkey, where Ancient Greeks were familiar with it.
 (Source: A. Huxley (ed.)
 1992.
 New RHS Dictionary of Gardening.
 Macmillan)

 This picture shows red raspberries, and a rarer yellow form, picked in nature reserve Vorsø, Horsens Fjord, Denmark.
 (Photo copyright © by Kaj Halberg)

 Idesia polycarpa is a tree of the willow family (Salicaceae), found in montane areas of China, Korea, Japan, and Taiwan.
 In Taiwan, between December and February, this tree displays an abundance of red berries, which draw birds like a magnet, including vivid niltava (Niltava vivida), Taiwan barbet (Psilopogon nuchalis), and Taiwan thrush (Turdus niveiceps), which was formerly regarded as a subspecies of the widely distributed island thrush (T. poliocephalus).